glenleach/aws-ansible-jenkins-pipeline/README.md

 - Add SSH credentials for both the Ansible server and app servers.
 - Configure the Jenkins pipeline using the provided `Jenkinsfile`.
 - Ensure Jenkins can SSH into the Ansible server using the correct key.

+**Before running the pipeline, ensure that the Jenkinsfile has the correct public IP address for the Ansible server.
+After adjusting all entries, push your changes to your remote repository and then run your pipeline.**

 ### 4. Run the Jenkins Pipeline
 - Trigger the Jenkins pipeline.